-The requisite criteria for persons receiving a second three-year appointment as Assistant Professor include the following:
+The requisite criteria for persons receiving a second appointment of three years as Assistant Professor include the following:

-- Have successfully developed effective teaching skills, - Have begun to publish the results of scholarly endeavors in respected peer-reviewed journals, - Have a pipeline of working papers with potential for future publication, - Appear to have the capacity to make a substantial contribution to the Darden School as a leading institution of global graduate business education, and - Are contributing to the Darden School community.
+- Have successfully developed effective teaching skills, including the ability to effectively teach large enrollment classes; and - Have published the results of scholarly endeavors in respected peer-reviewed journals while at Darden; and - Have a pipeline of working papers with potential for future publication, and - Have begun to publish the results of their efforts in developing course materials; and - Have an overall trajectory that indicates a reasonable chance to gain tenure in the time remaining. - Clearly appear to have the capacity to make a substantial contribution to the Darden School as a leading institution of global graduate business education, and - Are contributing to the Darden School community.